tailcallhq/tailcallhq.github.io/docs/operators/cache.md

 }
 ```

-The cache directive is applied to each field in the type `Post` but since the directive doesn't affect the field that do not have any resolver, hence, this is equivalent to the following
+However, since the `@cache` directive does not affect fields without resolvers, the effective configuration can be further reduced to follows:

 ```graphql
 type Query {